AresFallen/Project-Brutality-Weapons-Pack/README.md

 FULL TRANSPARENCY:

-THIS MOD WAS FIXED FOR THE LATEST PB STAGING by DOC's AI AGENTS.
+THIS MOD WAS FIXED FOR THE LATEST PB STAGING by DOC's A.I.
+AGENT.

-AGENT.MD FILE INCLUDED SO ANYONE CAN USE THEM IN THE FUTURE.
+AGENT.MD FILE INCLUDED SO ANYONE CAN USE IT.

 [Click on the green "Code" button, Click to Download Zip, then load the zip as a pk3 mod]
 -------------------------------------